Joseph P. Healey Research Grant Program

 - Budget and Cost-Effectiveness: The extent to which the funding requested is adequate and appropriate to the project objectives and activities.

-- A final project report must be filed with the Office of the Vice Provost for Research and Dean of Graduate Studies by August 31, 2014, summarizing grant activities, outcomes, and expenditures.
+- A final project report must be filed with the Office of Research and Graduate Studies by August 31, 2016, summarizing grant activities, outcomes, and expenditures.

-- One copy of submitted, published, or conference papers, and facsimiles or descriptions of artistic creations that result from the project activities must be submitted to the Office of the Vice Provost for Research and Dean of Graduate Studies when they become available.
+- One copy of submitted, published, or conference papers, and facsimiles or descriptions of artistic creations that result from the project activities must be submitted to the Office of Research and Graduate Studies when they become available.

 - All publications resulting from the grant project and all narratives associated with exhibitions or performances of works resulting from the grant project must acknowledge the assistance of the Joseph P. Healey Research Grant program of the University of Massachusetts Boston.